Chlorosulfuric acid

 Chlorosulfuric acid (IUPAC name: sulfurochloridic acid) is the inorganic compound with the formula HSO3Cl.
 It is also known as chlorosulfonic acid, being the sulfonic acid of chlorine.
 It is a distillable, colorless liquid which is hygroscopic and a powerful lachrymator.
 Commercial samples usually are pale brown or straw colored.

 Salts and esters of chlorosulfuric acid are known as chlorosulfates.

 Structure and properties

 Chlorosulfuric acid is a tetrahedral molecule.
+Its structure was debated for many decades until in 1941 Shrinivasa Dharmatti proved by magnetic susceptibility that chlorine is directly bonded to sulfur.

 The formula is more descriptively written SO2(OH)Cl, but HSO3Cl is traditional.
 It is an intermediate, chemically and conceptually, between sulfuryl chloride (SO2Cl2) and sulfuric acid (H2SO4).
 The compound is rarely obtained pure.
 Upon standing with excess sulfur trioxide, it decomposes to pyrosulfuryl chlorides: